foderking/react-chess/README.md

 ### Features

 + Lightwieght
-+ No dependencies.
-All functionality is written from scratch
++ No external dependencies.
+All functionality is written from scratch in React.

 ### Prerequisites